BohemianHacks/ids/README.md

 JavaScript implementation for a Network Intrusion Detection System (NIDS) using Node.js.

-This code you provided implements a Network Intrusion Detection System (NIDS) using Node.js and TensorFlow.js.
+This code implements a Network Intrusion Detection System (NIDS) using Node.js and TensorFlow.js.
 Here's a breakdown of the key components:

 **System Architecture:**